Homemade Recipe for Sushi: Spicy Tuna Hand Roll (Easy Temaki Almost Anyone Can Make)

 INSTRUCTIONS:

-Making Spicy Tuna with Steak Shaped Sushi Grade Tuna
+Making Spicy Tuna with Steak-Shaped Sushi Grade Tuna

 Making Temaki/Hand Roll

-Make Sushi Rice (follow this recipe).
+1. Make Sushi Rice (this recipe).

-Wet your right hand.
+3. Wet your right hand.